GrowingData/xdb-query/readme.md

 > "This data is in exactly the right format"
 > -- <cite>No Data Scientist Ever</cite>

-Mung is a platform for preparing data for analysis.
+Mung is a platform for accessing and manipulating data across distributed databases.

+Mung provides a query engine which rewrites and executes SQL against disparate databases, enabling the output from different queries to be merged and manipulated as if they were local expressions.

 Mung removes the need to be constantly exporting and importing data as CSV files, enabling you to treat any data source as if it were local while still giving you control over where and how data is processed.

-Mung comes with its own Data Warehouse engine (referred to as `mung`), built on MonetDB, a super fast column oriented database that enables you to query large data sets quickly and efficiently.
+Mung also enables the partitioning of data so that any database can be split amongst many servers and queried as if it were a single database.

 ## Example
 Lets assume that an organization has the following systems: